 Recently Simms, a massive clothing company, went a completely different route and designed a four section folding wading staff that locks together using a push-button and cable system.
 Each Simms Wading Staff comes with a neoprene holster that attaches to your wading belt.
 When the staff needs to be disassembled and returned to its holster, it comes apart easily and quickly.

-There are two models: #7075 and made from aluminum tubing, and the Pro made from carbon fiber tubing.
-Both staffs are instantly customizable for all lengths between 51' and 56".
-The staff construction tubing is 5/8" in diameter, slightly smaller in diameter than the Folstaf.
-The sheathed Simms staffs are 21" long and much smaller in diameter than a Super Folstaf.
-Simms wading staffs are very strong and dependable when all the parts are connected, but they are do not automatically assemble themselves when they are pulled from the holster.
+The newest model called the Simms Wading Staff is 4-sections, with a ridged sheath, long neoprene handle for multi grip placement and has a sharp metal tip for probing the river bottom.
+The sheathed Simms staffs are 14" long.
+Fully assembled the Simms Wading Staff is 54 3/4" long.
+It is slightly smaller in diameter than a Super Folstaf.
+Simms wading staffs are very strong and dependable when all the parts are connected, but they do not automatically assemble themselves when they are pulled from the holster.
 This can be a disadvantage if you wade into danger while the staff is still in the sheath.

 The Fly Fishing Shop Custom Wading Staff entered service in 2017.
 The design and construction uses all of our 36-years experience while wading big bad steelhead rivers with many other wading staffs including the two great ones mentioned above.
 The modern 5/8" hard aircraft aluminum alloy tubing used in the Simms staff was combined with the Folstaff idea for a narrow staff that fits into a narrow streamlined neoprene sheath.
 It is 18" long when stored in the sheath.
 When you pull this staff from the sheath, it will self assemble itself to a full 55".